jpdery/moobile-core-doc/Source/Classes/Control/Text.md

 ### getText()

-Return the text using this element's `html` property.
-The returned text may contain HTML elements.
+Return the text using this text element's `html` property.

 #### Returns: